First – a Little Background

 IP Address History

 IPv4 dates back to the 1970s making it quite old in technology terms.
 It utilizes 32-bit addresses, each 8-bits making up one octet of the address (or one number).
-Of course, back then the Internet was not nearly as large and used as it is today.
-This scheme for the time was huge, but in this technological Internet age it has become very small.
-Over time, all of the addresses were simply handed out for various purposes from huge organizations to web hosting services; anything on the Internet must have some kind of Internet facing address.
-Network Address Translation (NAT) was developed to slow the expiration of IPv4 by allowing those public facing addresses to translate into private addresses within organizations.
+Of course, back then the Internet was not nearly as large and widely used as it is today.
+This scheme for the time was huge, but in this technological Internet age, it has become very small.
+Over time, all of the addresses were simply handed out for various purposes from huge organizations to web hosting services; anything on the Internet must have some kind of Internet-facing address.
+Network Address Translation (NAT) was developed to slow the expiration of IPv4 by allowing those public-facing addresses to translate into private addresses within organizations.
 This means that while you see one address on the outside, it actually is another (one of potentially thousands) inside, but that doesn’t matter to us because that system translates the addresses and allows us to view the content.
 However, this still did not create new public addresses, and only delayed the inevitable.
-It also caused complexity by adding another link in the chain to connecting people and information over the Internet.
-Instead of going straight to it, you went to the address, got translated to the NAT address, got sent where you actually wanted to go, and rinse and repeated for nearly everything.
+It also caused complexity by adding another link in the chain to connect people and information over the Internet.
+Instead of going straight to it, you went to the address, got translated to the NAT address, got sent where you actually wanted to go, and then relayed the information.

 Side note: what about IPv5?